digst/cloud/design.md

 **[Staging]** Applications, services and data sets can deployed to multiple stages of the GovCloud.

-Stages can be used by application developers to run test befor deploying, by platform provider to test updates of platform technologym, to preview new features and to supply sandboxes.
+Stages can be used by application developers to run test before deploying, by platform provider to test updates of platform technologym, to preview new features and to supply sandboxes.

 Most importantly stages are not implemented as seperate physical environments with seperate lifecycles.
 All stages are implemented on the same Gateway, Application and Data fabric, taking advantages of the buildin seperation of ressources and access.